Hot Potato! 10 Healthy Baked Potato Toppings You Haven’t Tried

 Lately I’m trying to appreciate and cultivate simple pleasures in my daily routine—little things that bring me joy (and reduce my stress levels).
-Things like: sitting at the table at mealtime, taking a walk with my husband after work, having baked potatoes for dinner.
+Things like: sitting at the table at mealtime, taking a walk with my family after work, having baked potatoes for dinner.
 Baked potatoes!

 The ultimate comfort food—starchy and warm and filling—baked potatoes are the perfect antidote to a chilly autumn night.
 It’s amazing how something so wholesome, so available and inexpensive could be so delicious too.
 But it’s true.